Close Menu

 4.0-4.9: Bad.
 There are plenty of better games out there that are worth your time before this.
 While the rare gamer may derive pleasure from playing this, the overwhelming majority should stay away.

 3.0-3.9: Terrible.
 Actively bad from start to finish.
 There’s little to no merit in playing something like this.
-Nobody outside of crazed fans and family of the developer would ever consider picking this up.
+Nobody outside of superfans or family of the developer would ever consider picking this up.

 2.0-2.9: Abysmal.
 A broken mess.
 A shell of a game that might have had potential sometime way back during development, but lost all of it by the time the product hit store shelves.